Half-Life (video game): Development

 Valve aimed for a November 1997 release to compete with Quake II.
-By September 1997, the team found that while they had built some innovative aspects in weapons, enemies, and level design, the game was not fun and there was little design cohesion.
-The company postponed the release and reworked every level.
-They took a novel approach of assigning a small team to build a prototype level containing every element in the game and then spent a month iterating on the level.
+By September 1997, the team found that, while they had built some innovative aspects in weapons, enemies, and level design, the game was not fun and there was little design cohesion.
+Playtesting produced "lukewarm" responses.
+Sierra would not agree to extra funding, so Newell took out a loan to fund additional development to rework the game.

+Valve took a novel approach of assigning a small team to build a prototype level containing every element in the game and then spent a month iterating on the level.
 When the rest of the team played the level, which the designer Ken Birdwell described as "Die Hard meets Evil Dead", they agreed to use it as a baseline.
 The team developed three theories about what made the level fun.
 First, it had several interesting things happen in it, all triggered by the player rather than a timer so that the player would set the pace of the level.
 Second, the level responded to any player action, even for something as simple as adding graphic decals to wall textures to show a bullet impact.
 Finally, the level warned the player of imminent danger to allow them to avoid it, rather than killing the player with no warning.

 To move forward with this unified design, Valve sought a game designer but found no one suitable.
 Instead, Valve created the "cabal", initially a group of six individuals from across all departments that worked primarily for six months straight in six-hour meetings four days a week.
 The cabal was responsible for all elements of design, including level layouts, key events, enemy designs, narrative, and the introduction of gameplay elements relative to the story.
 The collaboration proved successful, and once the cabal had come to decisions on types of gameplay elements that would be needed, mini-cabals from other departments most affected by the choice were formed to implement these elements.
 Membership in the main cabal rotated since the required commitment created burnout.